near/near-lake-framework-js/packages/near-lake-primitives/README.md

 ### `Event`

-This structure is an ephemeral entity to provide access to the Events Standard structure and keep a data about the related `Receipt` for convenience.
+This structure is an ephemeral entity to provide access to the [Events Standard](https://github.com/near/NEPs/blob/master/neps/nep-0297.md) structure and keep data about the related `Receipt` for convenience.

 #### `Event` Structure Definition